-The fight against financial crime will be a major talking point at this year’s ASEAN Regulatory Summit on 8 May, in particular the value of data analytics and cross-border public-private information sharing.
+The fight against financial crime was a major talking point at this year’s ASEAN Regulatory Summit on 8 May 2018, in particular the value of data analytics and cross-border public-private information sharing.

 - Fighting financial crime requires the public and private sector to exchange data and expertise, in addition to sharing information across borders.

 - Thomson Reuters is helping to promote a more effective information-sharing regime at a coordinated global level.